cirex-web/your-local-chat/README.md

 1. Now, run `npm install` to install vite, react, and several linting libraries

 > [!NOTE]
 > check the dependencies in `package.json` for the full list if you're curious

-1. We'll need a couple basic elements.
+3. We'll need a couple basic elements.
 To make our lives easier, let's delete everything in `index.css` and `App.css`.
 Our code will live in `App.tsx` for the most part.

 > [!NOTE]
 > To be more specific, we're building a client-side single page web app

-1. Run `npm run dev` to see the output.
+4. Run `npm run dev` to see the output.
 You should see something like this:

    ![](tutorial/starter-ui.png)

 > [!TIP]
 > Vite (the framework we're using) supports hot reload, meaning that you don't need to restart the server in order to see your frontend changes.
-Make a change to see this in action!
+Make a change and save to see this in action!

-1. In `App.tsx`, we're going to need a state for our messages and a form for accepting user messages.
+5. In `App.tsx`, we're going to need a state for our messages and a form for accepting user messages.
 Don't worry about making it interactive just yet.

    > The function `App` that you see in `App.tsx` is called a React (functional) component.
 For a primer on handling state in components, see [here](https://react.dev/reference/react/useState#usage).
 Also note that in typescript, `useState` allows you to pass in an additional type argument using angle brackets so that the state is typed correctly.
 For example, `const [array, setArray] = useState<string[]>([])` allows typescript to know that `array` is of type `string[]`.